 This presentation contains certain forward-looking statements, including those within the meaning of the Private Securities Litigation Reform Act of 1995 with respect to GENFIT, including, but not limited to statements about GENFIT's corporate strategy and objectives, the potential of elafibranor to receive marketing authorization in the United States, Europe and United Kingdom for PBC, expected milestone and royalty payments for elafibranor in PBC, Ipsen's expectations regarding global peak sales for elafibranor in PBC, Ipsen's ability to effectively maximize commercialization of elafibranor, the potential scope and size of the market for ACLF, commercial certainty within that market, development plans for our pipeline programs and expected timing for potential regulatory approvals and clinical milestones for our drug candidates, as well as projections regarding our cash runway and sources of funding of our research and development.
 The use of certain words, including "believe, "potential," "expect" and "will" and similar expressions, is intended to identify forward-looking statements.
-Although the Company believes its expectations are based on the current expectations and reasonable assumptions of the Company's management, these forward-looking statements.
-These risks and uncertainties include, among other things, the uncertainties inherent in research and development, including in relation to safety of drug candidates, cost of, progression of, and results from, our ongoing and planned clinical trials, review and approvals by regulatory authorities in the United States, Europe and worldwide, of our drug and diagnostic candidates, potential commercial success of elafibranor if approved, exchange rate fluctuations, our continued ability to raise capital to fund our development, as well as those risks and uncertainties discussed or identified in the Company's website (www.genfit.com) and on the website of the AMF (www.amf-france.org) and public filings and reports filed with the U.S. Securities and Exchange Comm
+Although the Company's believes its expectations are based on the current expectations and reasonable assumptions of the Company's management, these forward-looking statements are subject to numerous known and unknown risks and uncertainties, which could cause actual results to differ materially from those expressed in, or implied or projected by, the forward-looking statements.
+These risks and uncertainties include, among other things, the uncertainties inherent in research and development, including in relation to safety of drug candidates, cost of, progression of, and results from, our ongoing and planned clinical trials, review and approvals by regulatory authorities in the United States, Europe and worldwide, of our drug and diagnostic candidates, potential commercial success of elafibranor if approved, exchange rate fluctuations, our continued ability to raise capital to fund our development, as well as those risks and unc